 A strong supporter of education in general, Mr. Hurley is a Trustee Emeritus and member of the Alumni Board of Advisors for La Lumiere High School in La Porte, Indiana.
-He and his wife Becky have established scholarship funds at Loyola University School of Law and at Colgate University and have sponsored the Annual Tim Byrnes Lecture in Political Science.
+He has established scholarship funds at Loyola University School of Law and at Colgate University and have sponsored the Annual Tim Byrnes Lecture in Political Science.

-Mr. Hurley has been a member of the Council for Winnetka Congregational Church.
-He and his family have been active volunteers with Project Common Hope, an organization that provides assistance and support to the disadvantaged of Guatemala through education, housing, and health care.
+Mr. Hurley has been an active volunteer with Project Common Hope, an organization that provides assistance and support to the disadvantaged of Guatemala through education, housing, and health care.

 A Client's Thank You Card